Samaria in the Bible

 Verse ConceptsWord Of GodKilling Whole Families

-So Jehu slept with his ancestors, and they buried him in Samaria, and Jehoahaz his son became king in his place.
+And Jehu slept with his fathers, and they buried him in Samaria: and Jehoahaz his son reigned in his stead.

 Verse ConceptsKings Of The Northern KingdomList Of Kings Of Israel